nokitoino/DecompilerAI/README.md

 sudo apt-get install build-essential git clone https://github.com/tree-sitter/tree-sitter-c
 ```
-Why the libraries?: The build-essential installs the GCC compiler.
+Why the libraries?
+The build-essential installs the GCC compiler.
 In the FSC.py and CodeToTrain.py we use tree-sitter, which is a Parser that must be installed, along with the C-grammar that has to be cloned.
 In the FSC.py we use clang-format to format our final retrieved source code.

 ## Usage